roryneary/powerapps-docs/powerapps-docs/maker/model-driven-apps/model-driven-app-glossary.md

 ## Tab

-Every form has at least 1 tab.
-They allow us to present a range of sections.
+Every form has at least 1 tab and these are relevant to how we present table record data.
 A form can have multiple tabs and this allows us to offer the user a range of ways of looking at the same record.
 This is often a better user experience, or a more logical way of presenting the data in the record.

 [Learn more about working with tabs](../../maker/model-driven-apps/add-move-or-delete-tabs-on-form.md)